FindMySchool LogoFindMySchool

 For travel, the school sets out expected access points and basic cycling practice.
 Students use pedestrian entrances on Fairway and Water Lane, and cyclists must dismount before entering the site, then access the building via the courtyard.

-Competition for places is real, but distance varies year to year.
-In 2024, the last distance offered was 1.124 miles.
+• Competition for places is real, but distance varies year to year.
+In 2024, the furthest distance at which a place was offered was 1.124 miles.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
 Use this as context, not a promise.

 Vale of York Academy suits families who want clear routines, a disciplined approach to learning, and a modern stance on digital distraction.
 The curriculum breadth at Key Stage 4, plus structured after-school study and a wide enrichment menu, provides multiple ways for students to find momentum.
 Best suited to students who respond well to consistent expectations and who benefit from practical support structures such as Homework Club and The Bridge.
 The main challenge is admission competitiveness in some years, so realistic alternatives should sit alongside this on the application form.